raspiblitz/raspiblitz/README.md

 Basically you can connect another RaspiBlitz and copy over your blockchain to it for quicker setup.
 Your RaspiBlitz will be `offline` during that process that can take between 4 to 6 hours.

 Make sure both RaspiBlitzes are connected to the same local network.
 During setup the new RaspiBlitz should choose the `COPY` option to get the blockchain and then choose as source computer `RASPIBLITZ`.
-Now you activate the `COPY-SOURCE` option and enter the given IP of the new RaspiBlitz and that one's Password A (not yours) .. then the process should start.
+Now you activate the `COPY-SOURCE` option and enter the given IP of the new RaspiBlitz and that ones Password A (not yours) .. then the process should start.

 ##### RESET-CHAIN: Delete Blockchain and Re-Download